tan-language/tan/README.md

 # Tan Language

-Tan is a uniform language for Humans and Machines.
+Tan is a language for Humans and Machines.

 ## Example